So you want to invest more in video marketing?

 Actions are so much better than still images!

-Which means that not everybody is going to necessarily enjoy it, but it will definitely work for the majority.
+This means that not everybody is going to necessarily enjoy it, but it will definitely work for the majority.

 Video marketing is like pizza.
 Even when it’s bad, it’s still pretty good!